ACLS Certification - Official Site | Powered by CPR.com

 ET tube at the teeth.

-Note the marking number at the at the patient’s teeth.
+Note the marking number at the patient’s teeth.
 The number of the marking at the teeth should be approximately the ET tube size multiplied by three.

 Related Video – One Quick Question: How do You Fix ET Tube Adaptor Issues??